Vishurajput333/Cube-Runner/README.md

 Visual Studio Code or any C# editor

 **How to Play**

-Use the arrow keys to move your cube left or right.
+Use Arrow Keys (← / →) to move your cube left or right.

-Dodge the cubes of different colours.
+Avoid crashing into cubes of different colors.

-Reach the finish line to complete the level!
+Make it to the Finish Line to complete the level!